quattor/quattor.github.com/_posts/2012-04-02-review-core-changes-tracing.md

 ---
 layout: article
-title: More traceability in component execution
+title: Getting more traces from component execution
-category: review
+category: documentation
 image: img/quattor-logo.png
 ---

-## Execution of components becomes even more traceable

 Starting with version 2.0.0 of the core modules (`CAF`), components complying with the